axelbudde/starter-research-group/content/publication/sohrabi-trained-2020/index.md

   role in protection against COVID-19.
 However, dysregulation of innate immunity could have a significant influence on the severity of the disease.
 Despite various efforts, there is no effective vaccine against the disease so far.
-Recent data have demonstrated that the Bacillus Calmette-Guérin (BCG) vaccine could reduce disease severity and the burden of several infectious diseases in addition to targeting its primary focus tuberculosis.
+Recent data have demonstrated that the Bacillus Calmette–Guérin (BCG) vaccine could reduce disease severity and the burden of several infectious diseases in addition to targeting its primary focus tuberculosis.
 There is growing evidence for the concept of beneficial non-specific boosting of immune responses by BCG or other microbial compounds termed trained